Silverton, Colorado Information

 The tourist information center (414 Greene Street) is on your right as you enter town at 414 Green Street.
 Silverton Grocery at 717 Greene Street stocks the basics needed to assemble a meal.
 Those looking for the wider selection should purchase groceries in Ridgway or Durango.

-Avalanche Coffee House (1067 Blair Street) will satisfy your caffeine habit and has a good variety of baked goods, sandwiches and snacks.
+The Coffee Bear (1309 Greene Street) will satisfy your caffeine habit and has a good variety of baked goods, sandwiches and snacks.
 Outdoor World (1234 Greene Street) offers a nice selection of hiking and fishing gear along area maps and guidebooks.

 Best Silverton Hikes